Skip to main content

 Demand & Negotiation

-Legal staff prepare and send a demand letter to the insurer and negotiate a settlement if possible.
+Legal staff prepare and send a demand letter to the insurer and negotiate a settlement.

 Litigation (optional)